A Week of Impact in Ghana

 A Note from Travis Rutland

 I am so proud of our team in Ghana.
 House of Grace-Ghana, Trinity Foundation School, and our clean water and church initiatives continue to impact lives every single day.
-The dedication of our staff in Ghana cannot be overstated—they serve with excellence, compassion, and a deep commitment to the Gospel.
+The dedication of our team in Ghana cannot be overstated—they serve with excellence, compassion, and a deep commitment to the Gospel.
 Their work is the heartbeat of Global Servants in West Africa.

 Thank you to every donor, prayer partner, and friend of this ministry.
 Your support is what makes these life-changing projects possible.
 Together, we are transforming communities and giving hope to the next generation.